NY officials vow to ‘crush’ illegal dirt bikes

 “We will continue to be relentless in taking these bikes off the streets,” said NYPD Deputy Commissioner of the Support Services Bureau Robert Martinez at the event.

-Powersports Business previously reported when the Philadelphia City Council unanimously approved legislation that amends the city’s traffic code to close the loophole on a law to now include ATVs and dirt bikes as an illegal street vehicle.
+Powersports Business previously reported when the Philadelphia City Council unanimously approved legislation that amends the city’s traffic code to close the loophole in a law to include ATVs and dirt bikes as an illegal street vehicle.